oleggromov/true-pubsub/README.md

 	* and also via `once(event, callback)`.
 * Unsubscription via `off(event, callback)`.
 * Emitting events by means of `emit(event, ...arguments)` (not to be confused with Spread operator of ES6, just ordinary arguments of any count passing).

+## TODO
+* Throw clear errors in unexpectable cases
+* Think out a way to distinguish methods of different instances of one class passed as arguments